stevearrants/style/docs/specificwords.md

     example, **Log in to edit the proof.**
 -   **p.m.**
 -   **URLs** should be lowercase, even when they appear at the start of a sentence.
-For example, *argybargy.com is our new web address.* If a URL ends a sentence, do not include terminal punctuation.
+For example, *sheridan.com is our new web address.* If a URL ends a sentence, do not include terminal punctuation.
 For example, *This URL goes to www.sheridan.com*

-Make your own word list as needed.
+-   **Wi-Fi**

+Do you have any you'd like to add?